MG9944/Temperature_Converter_Task/README.md

 The following were used to create the application:

-Frontend
+1 TECHNOLOGIES:

-*Reactjs
+* ReactJS (Frontend)

-Backend:
+* Spring Boot (Backend)

-*Spring Boot
+* PostgreSQL (Database)

-*PostgreSQL
+* Docker

-To run the applications after downloading and unpacking you need to:
+2 To run the applications after downloading and unpacking you need to:

-*Run docker
+* Run docker

-*In cmd go to the extracted directory
+* In cmd go to the extracted directory

-*Enter the command: docker-compose build
+* Enter the command: docker-compose build

-*Next: docker-compose up
+* Next: docker-compose up

 The application runs on port 9000
 In order to enter it you have to type: localhost:9000